Here are the latest developments on the COVID-19 pandemic in the Greater Toronto Area for Wednesday:

 Status of cases in the GTA

-The death toll in the province has risen to 7,789 as 32 more deaths were recorded — the largest increase in deaths since mid-February and a third wave high.
+The death toll in the province has risen to 7,610 as 28 more deaths were recorded — the largest increase in deaths since mid-February and a third wave high.

 Variants of concern in Ontario